 Cash flow matching involves using dedicated portfolios with cash flows that match specific liabilities.
 Cash flows include not only coupon payments, but also repayments of principal because the bonds matured or they were called.
 Cash flow matching is often used by institutions such as banks, insurance companies, and pension funds.
 Liabilities usually vary as to certainty.
 For a bank, CD liabilities are certain in both amount and in the timing.
-In some cases, the liability is certain but the timing is not, such as life insurance payouts and pension distributions.
+Sometimes, the liability is certain but the timing is not, such as life insurance payouts and pension distributions.
 Other liabilities, such as property insurance, are uncertain in both amount and time.

-Because most bonds pay semiannual coupons, a cash flow matching strategy is established by 1st constructing a bond portfolio for the last liability, then for the penultimate liability, and so on, working backward.
+Because most bonds pay semiannual coupons, a cash flow matching strategy is established by 1st constructing a bond portfolio for the last liability, then for the penultimate liability, etc, working backward.
 The cash flows for earlier liabilities are modified according to the amount of cash flow received from coupons of the already selected bonds.
 However, special consideration must be given to callable bonds and lower quality bonds, since their cash flows are more uncertain, although the risk can be mitigated with options or other derivatives.

 Because bonds cannot usually be selected to exactly match the cash flow of liabilities, some cash must be available to pay liabilities as they come due.
 Thus, a drawback to cash flow matching over immunization is that the cash is not fully invested.